-Except for emergency medical services and non-emergency surgical or ancillary services at a Network Hospital or a Network ambulatory surgical Facility, we do not cover services received from Non-Network Providers.
+Except for emergency medical services and non-emergency surgical or ancillary services at a Network Hospital or a Network ambulatory surgical Facility or Air Ambulance for an Emergency Medical Condition, we do not cover services received from Non-Network Providers.
 If a situation arises where a Covered Service cannot be obtained from a Network Provider located within the access standards established by us, and we confirm that no Network Provider is otherwise available, we will provide a Prior Authorization for you to obtain the service from a designated Non-Network Provider at no greater cost to you than if you went to a Network Provider.
 If Covered Services are not available from a Network Provider, you or your Primary Care Provider must request Prior Authorization from us before you receive services from a Non-Network Provider.
-Otherwise, you will be responsible for all charges incurred.
+Unless otherwise required under the Balance Bill Protection Act as described above, you will be responsible for all charges incurred if a Prior Authorization is not obtained prior to the delivery of services by a non-Network Provider.

-When a non-emergency Covered Service is received from a Non-Network Provider as Authorized by us, and there were a sufficient number and type of Network Providers available to provide that particular Covered Service, the Allowed Amount is either:
+Except as required by the Balanced Bill Protection Act and the No Surprises Act for services provided at a non-Network Hospital or Surgical Center, when a non-emergency Covered Service is received from a Non-Network Provider as Authorized by us, and there were a sufficient number and type of Network Providers available to provide that particular Covered Service, the Allowed Amount is either: